tbela99/css-parser/files/minification.md

 ### CSS nesting

-Chis feature is enabled by default. it is disabled using `{nestingRules: false}`.
+This feature is enabled by default. it is disabled using `{nestingRules: false}`.
 When enabled, css rules are automatically nested whenever possible.

 ```ts